k8s-at-home/library-charts/charts/stable/common/README.md

 - Persistence `nameSuffix` can now be set to `-` to disable suffixing that PVC.
 - Support for configuring `lifecycle`
+- Support for configuring `pathTpl` in Ingress (#15).

 #### Fixed

 - Ingress `pathType` is now actually configurable.
 Fixes #16.
 - PVC's are always forced to a newline.
-This should hopefully fix #17.
+Fixes #17.

 ### [2.1.0]